 Initial Contact with the Stern Center

-On the day of the scheduled evaluation, the parents or adult student meet with the diagnostician to review relevant background information and clarify areas of concern.
-If appropriate, and at the request of the client/parent, the diagnostician can then also contact school personnel to obtain relevant information regarding the individual’s current school performance.
+On the day of the evaluation, you will meet with the diagnostician to review relevant background information and clarify areas of concern.
+If appropriate and requested, the diagnostician can then also contact school personnel to obtain relevant information regarding your child’s school performance.

-Because each student has special, individual needs and we provide a comprehensive assessment, we typically request that an entire day be set aside for testing.
-Evaluations are usually completed in five-to-six hours.
+Because of the individualized, comprehensive nature of our assessments, we typically request that an entire day be set aside for testing.
+Evaluations are usually completed in five to six hours.

-Following the testing, the student and/or the student’s parents meet with the diagnostician to discuss preliminary findings from the diagnostic process.
+Following the evaluation, you and your child will meet with the diagnostician to discuss preliminary findings and insights.

-Our reports often exceed the expectations of educational teams and often receive positive reviews.
-As one member stated, "This is an incredible report!
+In approximately three to four weeks, you will receive a comprehensive written report detailing test results and recommendations.
+You’ll find the report to be thorough and extremely helpful.
+As one educational team member stated, "This is an incredible report!
 I've been doing this for 41 years, and I think this is the best report I've ever read."

 Types of Evaluations